-“Great idea!”
+“Great thinking!”
 Larry said with a wild laugh.
-“I love the way you think, Dolores!
+“I love the way your mind works, Dolores!
 Maybe you should take a batch of Psychopath Strawberry home to your daughter.
 It might make her feel better …”

 “Another time, maybe,” I said.
 “Gotta run!”